Business Selection and Environmental Advisory

 Our Due Diligence Guidelines

 In addition to the firm-wide review process, we equip teams in sensitive sectors with due diligence guidelines and training to evaluate new business opportunities effectively.
 This includes background on current ESG issues and sensitivities in the sector, and potential questions to discuss with a company.
-We have due diligence guidelines that span nine sectors and six subsectors.
-The following provides an overview of transactions that were reviewed by EMG in 2012.
+We have due diligence guidelines that span eight sectors and six subsectors.
+The following provides an overview of transactions that were reviewed by EMG in 2013.

 For example, mountaintop removal, a form of surface mining used in the Appalachian region of the United States, remains controversial given the significant impact it has on ecosystems, water quality and local communities.
 For potential transactions for companies engaged in mountaintop removal, we perform enhanced due diligence before making business selection decisions.
 Among other factors, we review companies’ environmental, health and safety (EHS) track record, regulatory compliance, litigation and local community issues, remediation methods, and impact on water quality.
 When there are potential opportunities to raise new capital for a company that has coal production from mountaintop removal, we will work with the client to improve their environmental footprint by looking for opportunities to reduce the portion of the mountaintop removal production over time, enhance remediation methods, and reduce their impact on water quality.
 Where this has not been feasible and we have not been able to constructively engage with the company on these issues, we have foregone the financing opportunity.